syncfusion-content/maui-docs/MAUI/Range-Slider/thumb-and-overlay.md

 ## Thumb overlay color

-You can change the color of the thumb overlay in the range slider using the `Color` property of the `ThumbOverlayStyle` class.
+You can change the color of the thumb overlay in the range slider using the `Fill` property of the `ThumbOverlayStyle` class.

 {% tabs %}